joist-orm/joist-orm/docs/docs/getting-started/configuration.md

 ### `createFlushFunction`

-Joist's preferred approach to testing is to let tests `COMMIT` their code, and then use a `flush_database` stored procedure to very quickly `TRUNCATE` all tables.
+Joist's preferred approach to testing is to let tests `COMMIT` their code, and then use a `flush_database` stored procedure to very quickly `TRUNCATE` all tables between each test.

 This `flush_database` stored procedure if created during `npm run codegen`.